Performance of Parity QAOA for the Signed Max-Cut Problem: Background

 {\Parity} QAOA is particularly suited for quantum hardware with planar square-grid connectivity.
 Therefore, we consider square-lattice hardware platforms for this study.
 Indeed, implementing ${\tilde{U}_z(\gamma)}$ and ${\tilde{U}_x(\beta)}$ only requires composing single-qubit gates, with no hardware connectivity requirements.
 On the other hand, the four-qubit (three-qubit) plaquette gates ${\eeuler^{-i\Omega \tilde{H}_{\squaredots,l}}}$ can be implemented with a chain of six (four) CNOT gates and a single-qubit $z$-rotation [see Fig.~\ref{fig:Figure1}(c)].
 All constraint terms can be implemented in parallel, resulting in a constant circuit depth per QAOA layer~\cite{Lechner2018, Unger_Lechner_arXiv2023}.
 Specifically, for a QUBO problem on a complete graph, the CNOT depth is $10$ (independent of $N$), and the gate count per QAOA layer is ${2(N - 2)(N - 3)}$ on a square grid~\cite{Unger_Lechner_arXiv2023}.
 The CNOT depth and gate count per layer for other graphs can be obtained by following the procedure in Ref.~\cite{Unger_Lechner_arXiv2023}.

 To run {\parity} QAOA, we also need to specify a measurable objective function that is minimized when the optimization problem is solved.
 The original {\parity} QAOA objective function, introduced in Ref.~\cite{Lechner2018}, uses penalty terms to enforce the plaquette constraints of Eq.~\eqref{eq:parity-constraints}.
-However, as pointed out in Ref.~\cite{Weidinger2023}, the algorithm performs better when the variational state for the $K$ physical qubits is explicitly decoded into a quantum state for the $N$ logical qubits.
+However, as pointed out in Ref.~\cite{Weidinger2023}, the algorithm performs better when the projective measurements of the physical $K$-qubit variational state are explicitly decoded into classical configurations of the $N$ logical variables.

 Following Ref.~\cite{Weidinger2023}, we thus employ a decoding strategy that assigns values ${\bfq=(q_1,\dots,q_N)\in\{0, 1\}^N}$ to $N$ logical qubits based on a given readout measurement of a subset of the $K$ physical qubit measurement outcome ${\tilde{\bfq}=(\tilde{q}_1,\dots,\tilde{q}_K)}$.
 We use the term `readout basis' to refer to these subsets of physical qubits.
 On a graph with a single logical degeneracy ($D=1$), the readout basis of the physical qubits represents the edges of a spanning tree $t$ in the logical graph; that is, the corresponding edges form a tree that includes all nodes of the problem graph.
 An example of a single tree is given in Fig.~\ref{fig:Figure1}(c) on the right.
 A spanning tree contains $N-1$ edges, hence, $N-1$ parity qubits must be in the readout basis.
 The measurement outcome of a parity qubit describes the parity between two logical values.
 A readout of $0$ means that the corresponding logical qubit values are identical (e.g., $0$ and $0$) and, conversely, if the readout is $1$ the logical qubits values are different (e.g., $0$ and $1$).
 For each spanning tree $t$, applying these rules to all $N-1$ readout variables, we can determine a decoded logical state ${\bfq}^{(t)}$ (up to a global spin flip).
 Different spanning trees can lead to different logical values.
 For general graphs and hypergraphs, readout bases have $N-D$ physical qubits and are not necessarily spanning trees~\cite{Ender2023}.